benswift/benswift.github.io/_posts/2019-03-20-reimagine-fellow-project-pitch.md

 these connections & influences in developing the c/c/c studio program during my Reimagine Fellowship.

+In terms of a pipeline for c/c/c students to return to the ANU to study as undergraduate students, they can take my [COMP1720: Art & Interaction in New Media](https://cs.anu.edu.au/courses/comp1720/) course as part of a major in either a CS degree or a Bachelor of Visual Arts (or indeed as a cross-campus elective in any program).
+COMP1720 has run successfully as a cross-disciplinary "learn to code" course for several years.
+The c/c/c studio will extend this opportunity to High School students in the ACT.

 ## Project Scope

 ### Solution proposed